-It is critical to understand the difference between Security Awareness and Role-Based Training.
-Security Awareness provides individuals with awareness that there are good practices that will increase the organization's security posture, but it is not considered functional or Role-Based Training.
+It is critical to understand the difference between Security Awareness and Role-based Training.
+Security Awareness provides individuals with an awareness that there are good practices that will increase the organization's security posture, but it is not considered functional or role-based training.
 For example, security awareness is provided to all employees and contractors from the senior manager to the administrative assistance.
 The awareness agenda may identify where to find security policies, that strong passwords are required or that you must wear your identification badge above the waist.

-Role-Based training provides role-specific training for an individual based on their functional job and responsibilities.
-For example, Role-Based training for a network engineer will build upon the Cybersecurity Essentials and may include how to specifically set up the roles for the firewalls and the consequences if they are not set up properly.
-As a second example, Role-Based training for a senior manager may include understanding of the implementation of security controls, and the consequences if those controls are not implemented correctly.
+Role-based training provides role-specific training for an individual based on their functional job and responsibilities.
+For example, role-based training for a network engineer will build upon the Cybersecurity Essentials and may include how to specifically set up the roles for the firewalls and the consequences if they are set up wrong.
+As a second example, role-based training for a senior manager may include details on the implementation of security controls, and the consequences if those controls are not implemented.

 There are functions and associated roles within some Federal Organizations that are very specific.
+These can include functions / roles, as identified within the NICE Workforce Framework, such as Collection Operations, Cyber Operations Planning, Threat and Exploitation Analysis, All-Source Intelligence and Target Operations.
 Due to the sensitivity, uniqueness, and highly specialized nature of these roles, knowledge units and supplemental guidance are not provided for these specialty areas.
 However, those Federal Organizations with these roles can use the current knowledge and skills to develop appropriate role-based training.
-The National Cybersecurity Workforce Framework provides insight into these specialty areas as part of the cyber workforce.

-Chapter 3 Organizational Responsibilities
+Chapter 3 Responsibilities

-While it is important to understand the policies that require Federal Organizations to develop IT/cybersecurity awareness training courses and role-based training courses or modules, it is crucial to understand who has responsibility for security training as well as those individuals who have significant security responsibilities and require the training.
-Personnel within Federal Organizations must understand who within their organization has the responsibility for identifying roles and developing role-based training materials.
+While it is important to understand the policies that require Federal Organizations to develop information technology / cyber security awareness training courses and role-based security training courses or modules, it is crucial to understand who has responsibility for security training as well as those individual who have significant security responsibilities and require the training.
+Personnel within Federal Organizations must understand who within their organization has the responsibility for identifying roles and developing role-based security training materials.